almarklein/asgineer/README.md

 offering a friendly API.
 There is no fancy routing; you write an async request handler, and delegate to other handlers as needed.

-When running asgish on [Uvicorn](https://github.com/encode/uvicorn), it is one of the fastest web frameworks available.
+When running Asgish on [Uvicorn](https://github.com/encode/uvicorn), it is one of the fastest web frameworks available.